Apalachicola Province: Ochese Creek

 Most of the towns from the Chattahoochee River that moved to central Georgia settled in the area of what the English called Ochese Creek (Uchise to the Spanish), which is now known as the Ocmulgee River, a tributary of the Altamaha River.
-The town of Apalachicola was established on the lower Savannah River (the English called the town Palachacola), and the town of Oconi was established on another branch of the Altamaha, now called the Oconee River.
+The town of Apalachicola was established on the lower Savannah River (the English called the town Palachacola), and the town of Oconee was established on another branch of the Altamaha, now called the Oconee River.
 English reports placed eleven (unnamed) towns in the Ochese Creek area in 1708, while ten were reported in 1715, with 600 to 730 males of fighting age ("gun men"), and a total population of 2,406 in 1715.
 A map drawn circa 1715 shows ten named towns around Ochese Creek, with the number of men in each town indicated.
 Another map, originally drawn in 1725, and redrawn in 1744, shows six towns around Ochese Creek prior to 1715, including one or two that do not appear on the 1715 map.
 Many of the names on the maps correspond to towns that had been on the Chattahoochee River.
 The Muskogee- (and Koasati-) speaking towns, Coweta, Kasihta, Tuskegee, and Koloni, were located on the north side of the cluster, near where the Towaliga River joins the Ocmulgee.
 Some of the Hitchiti-speaking towns, including Ocmulgee, and Hitchiti (Echeetes), were located to the southern part of the Ochese Creek cluster, where Walnut Creek joins the Ocmulgee River (the location of present-day Macon).
 Sabacola (Sawokli) was located close to the northern group of primarily Muscogee-speaking towns.

 Other towns joined the Ochese Creek grouping between 1692 and 1715, including the Muskogee-speaking Atasi (Addasleas or Attases) and Gowalege (Kwadledji), which had previously been located along the Tallapoosa River, Chiaha, from eastern Tennessee or western North Carolina, and a Westo town.
 Worth states that the town spelled Ewches shown on the 1715 map in the southern cluster of towns may be a mistransciption of any of Yuchi, Hitchiti (Echeetes on the 1725/1744 map), or Uchisi.
 The Uchisi may have been descendants of the Ichisi people, encountered in the area 150 years earlier by the de Soto expedition, who may have still been living along Ochese Creek when the towns from Apalachicola Province moved there.